Harry Patch: Personal life

 After the war, Patch returned to work as a plumber, during which time he spent four years working on the Wills Memorial Building in Bristol, before becoming manager of the plumbing company's branch in Bristol.
 A year above the age to be called up for military service at the outbreak of the Second World War in 1939, he became a part-time fireman in Bath, dealing with the Baedeker raids.
 Later in the war he moved to Street, Somerset, where he ran a plumbing company until his retirement at the age of 65.

 Patch married Ada Emily Billington (1891–1976) at the Parish Church, Hadley, Shropshire on 13 September 1919.
-Harry and Ada had two children.
-Denis Howard Patch (1921–1987) and Gordon Roy Patch (1926–2002).
-Ada suffered a severe stroke in 1976 and died at Wells and District Hospital on 20 September 1976, aged 85.

-Patch married Kathleen Alice Joy (née Weedon) (1901–1989) at Mendip Register Office on 5 June 1982.
+They had two children.
+Denis and Gordon.
+Ada died in 1976, aged 85.
+Patch subsequently married Kathleen Alice Joy at Mendip Register Office on 5 June 1982.
 Harry was 83 and Kathleen, known as Jean, was 80.
-Jean died of breast cancer at St Margaret's Hospice, Glastonbury aged 87 on 18 March 1989.

-Patch's elder son, Denis, was deeply affected by his mother's death and began drinking heavily.
-Denis died at King's College Hospital, London, in 1987 of cirrhosis of the liver, aged 66.

-At the age of 100, Patch moved to Fletcher House Nursing Home in Wells, where he found a companion in widow Doris Whitaker (1914–2007).
+Jean died aged 87 on 18 March 1989.
+At the age of 100, Patch moved to Fletcher House Nursing Home in Wells, where he found a companion in Doris Whitaker.
+Doris died on 19 March 2007, aged 92.
+Patch's sons, Denis and Gordon, both predeceased him.

-Patch became estranged from his son Gordon, known as Roy, following Denis's death and they did not speak for the last twenty years of Roy's life.
-Roy died of cancer in 2002 aged 76.

-Patch's partner Doris died on 19 March 2007 aged 92.